Guyana Banking Guide 2026: Debit Cards, ATMs, Mobile Banking & More

 Risk of debt?
 Low — limited to what's in your account Higher — you can spend more than you have

-Every month, the bank sends you a statement showing how much you spent.
-If you pay the full amount by the due date, you owe nothing extra.
-But if you only pay part of it, the bank charges you interest on the remaining balance.
-Interest is like a fee for borrowing the money longer.
-It adds up quickly, which is why you should always try to pay your full balance.
+Each month, your bank sends a statement showing what you spent.
+If you pay the full balance by the due date, you owe nothing extra.
+If you pay only part of it, the bank charges interest on what remains — and that interest compounds every month.
+Paying the full balance on time is the single most important habit for credit card users.

-If you are travelling beyond Georgetown, be aware that ATMs become scarce.
-Linden, Bartica, New Amsterdam, and Lethem have some ATMs, but interior and remote areas have NONE.
-If you are heading to the Rupununi, Iwokrama, Kaieteur, or any hinterland community, always withdraw enough cash before you leave town.
+ATMs are scarce outside Georgetown.
+Linden, Bartica, New Amsterdam, and Lethem have a few; interior and remote areas have none.
+If you are heading to the Rupununi, Iwokrama, Kaieteur Falls, or any hinterland community, withdraw enough cash before you leave town.

 GBTI GO Banking

-The most advanced mobile banking platform in Guyana.
-You can do transfers between accounts, pay bills, send international wires, check your balance, and view transaction history — all from your phone.
+The most full-featured mobile banking platform in Guyana.
+Supports internal and external transfers, bill payments, international wires, balance checks, and transaction history — all from your phone.

-Offers both a mobile app and an online banking portal.
-You can check balances, transfer money between Republic Bank accounts, and pay bills.
-Republic Bank also launched RepublicOnboard (March 2026), allowing new customers to open accounts entirely online without a branch visit.
+Mobile app plus a web portal.
+Check balances, transfer money between Republic Bank accounts, and pay bills.
+Republic Bank also launched RepublicOnboard in March 2026, allowing new customers to open an account entirely online.

 Scotiabank

-1. Visit your bank branch and tell them you want to register for online or mobile banking.
+1. Visit your bank branch and ask to register for online or mobile banking.

-2. They will help you fill out a form and verify your identity.
+2. Complete a short form and verify your identity.

-4. Download the bank's app on your smartphone (from the App Store or Google Play).
+4. Download the bank's app from the App Store (iPhone) or Google Play (Android).

-5. Log in and change your password to something only you know.
+5. Log in and change the password to one only you know.

 Western Union